 It’s World Bipolar Day!
 SO, I thought I’d have a go at busting some bipolar myths.
 As always, shoutout to the lovely people that chipped in to help write this, y’all know who you are!

 - “But your moods don’t change throughout the day/you don’t have mood swings”– this is probably one of the biggest misconceptions people have about the illness- that bipolar = rapid mood swings.
-Typically, bipolar moods last weeks or months, meaning people spend extended periods of time in depressed or hypo/manic episodes (through there are subtypes of the illness where mood episodes occur more frequently- over the course of weeks or days).
+Typically, bipolar moods last weeks or months, meaning people spend extended periods of time in depressed or hypo/manic episodes (though there are subtypes of the illness where mood episodes occur more frequently- over the course of weeks or days).
 Bipolar moods are more accurately described as ‘episodes’ rather than swings.
 The throwaway “ugh s/he’s so bipolar” comment used to describe anyone and everyone who’s having a bad day or has snapped at you, is not even close to what bipolar disorder actually means.
 Ditto the idea that bipolar means your mood changes at the drop of a hat (it doesn’t)

 - “Everyone has mood swings”– there is a huge difference between ‘normal’ mood swings and bipolar moods; someone with bipolar disorder experiences much more extreme (and prolonged) moods.
 Everyone has ups and downs, but these remain within the confines of ‘normal’, and usually pass, whereas someone with bipolar will experience moods that start to impact on their behaviour and everyday functioning and can persist for months

 - Every mood/emotion is a result of bipolar– there’s a bit of an assumption that every mood, feeling or emotion is a result of someone’s bipolar disorder.
 I can’t laugh too loudly or feel sad about something or have a bad day without my parents assuming I’m getting high/low again.
 But just like everyone else, I’m allowed to feel happiness, sadness, anger, frustration, fear, hurt, joy, contentment and every other feeling on the spectrum of human emotion without it meaning anything other than that’s the way I’m feeling.
 I’m allowed to get a little hyper or spend a Sunday in bed without that meaning I’m about to have an episode.
 My therapist pointed out that no one is a 5/10 on the mood scale all the time.
 No one hops out of bed every day feeling great.
 ‘Normal’ is having good days and bad days and ok days.
-Having bipolar disorder doesn’t make you immune that or to ‘normal’ feelings.
+Having bipolar disorder doesn’t make you immune to that or to ‘normal’ feelings.
 When my illness is under control and my mood is ‘stable’, that means I’m not manic and I’m not depressed- but I can still have better days and bad days and in-the-middle days (just like everyone else) and I can still feel things separately from my illness.
 Being stable doesn’t make me a robot!

 - People with bipolar are creative or highly intelligent- the tortured soul/creative genius perception of bipolar disorder is pretty infuriating.
 Not only is it plainly inaccurate, it also glamourises the illness.
 Same way people from all walks of life are affected by physical illnesses, mental illnesses don’t discriminate either.
 Young/old, single/married, in work/unemployed, happy childhood/sad childhood, good support network/no support network- high IQ/low IQ.
 Sure I’ve met some highly intelligent people with bipolar disorder- but I’ve also met people with the illness that aren’t, and even someone with mild learning difficulties.
 Same with creativity.
 The argued link between bipolar and creativity is exactly that- an argued link.
 Bipolar disorder can affect anyone- it doesn’t give a damn if you can spend hours debating philosophy or hold a paintbrush.
 It is an illness, and just like any other illness, having it doesn’t make you by default a tortured soul, highly intelligent or a creative genius